 You might be asking, “Does Home Depot do kids workshops anymore?”
 The answer is yes.
 While kits were available to take home during the past couple years, these fun workshops are back and in person again.
 Gianna shared her family’s experience below.
 Scroll to the bottom for a registration link.

-On the bright first Saturday morning in March, Chris–the husband and daddy–packed up the girls and drove to Menards, Lowe’s, and Home Depot.
+On a bright first Saturday morning in March, Chris–the husband and daddy–packed up the girls and drove to Menards, Lowe’s, and Home Depot.
 They were on a mission to buy the supplies needed to redo our bathroom.
 What they ran into was the opportunity to build.
 They all came home extremely excited and chitty-chatty.
 Meanwhile, the boys were beside themselves with envy having to wait until the following month.

 That month couldn’t go by fast enough.
 Finally, the first Saturday of April rolled around.
 Everyone piled into the van and away we drove.